null

 There isn’t near enough scientific research to support the notion that meso-zeaxanthin should be taken over dietary zeaxanthin and lutein.
 In fact, the number of clinical trials regarding meso-zeaxanthin pales in comparison to those studying dietary zeaxanthin.
 “To my knowledge, there are no studies that have assessed the effect of meso-zeaxanthin supplementation on macular pigment in the absence of lutein and/or zeaxanthin supplementation,” says Diana Shechtman, OD.

-A study published in 2017 actually showed that adding meso-zeaxanthin to an AREDS 2 supplement had no additional benefit.
+A study published in 2017 actually showed that adding meso-zeaxanthin to an AREDS 2-based supplement had no additional benefit.
 Also, the body can make meso-zeaxanthin on its own, converting lutein in the eye in the absence of dietary zeaxanthin.
 So as long as you're supplementing with natural zeaxanthin and lutein, your body will produce any meso-zeaxanthin you may need.

 You should always do your homework to ensure you’re taking something your body actually needs.
 Learn more about the benefits of dietary zeaxanthin.